-I am an integrative epidemiologist who uses new informatics-based approaches, harnessing and interrogating "big health care data" from electronic medical records for the purpose of translation of stratified medicine into primary care.
+I am a senior integrative epidemiologist who uses new informatics-based approaches, harnessing and interrogating "big health care data" from electronic medical records for the purpose of translation of stratified medicine into primary care.

 I obtained a BA from the University of Virginia majoring in Biology and minoring in Economics in 2008.
 I worked for the consulting firm IHS Global Insight conducting pricing forecasts for pharmaceuticals, health care wages and inflation.
 In addition, I routinely conducted cost-effectiveness and cost-benefit analysis for new health technologies for major health care clients.
 I left consultancy to obtain a MPH with distinction from the University of Nottingham in 2010 and continued on to obtain a PhD in Epidemiology and Public Health from the University of Nottingham in 2013.